Slow persuasion: Belief-based conflict of interest

 \subsection{Equilibrium characterisation}

-The model is as in §\ref{sec:model}, except that the priors $p_0,p_{\textsl{a},0} \in (0,1)$ of the principal and agent may differ.
-They agree to disagree---the difference in priors is not rooted in private information.
-Write $p_t$ and $p_{\textsl{a},t}$ for the principal's and agent's beliefs at time $t$.
+The model is as in §\ref{sec:model}, except that the priors $p_0,p_{\textsl{D},0} \in (0,1)$ of the sender and decision-maker may differ.
+The priors are commonly known (that is, the players agree to disagree).
+Write $p_t$ and $p_{\textsl{D},t}$ for the sender's and decision-maker's beliefs at time $t$.

-The extended model is tractable because we need not keep track of the agent's belief, as we can back it out from the principal's belief and the priors:
+The model remains tractable because we need not keep track of the decision-maker's belief, as it may be backed out from the sender's belief and the priors via Bayes's rule: